Want to take classes?

 ETHNIC STUDIES

 Studies American race and ethnic relations from a modern sociological perspective, including prejudice, stereotyping, discrimination, inclusion, and social justice.
-Focuses on African-Americans, Arab and Muslim Americans, and Jewish Americans in terms of their cultural heritage, history, and current sociological issues.
+Focuses on Hispanic Americans, Eastern Europeans, and religious minorities in terms of their cultural heritage, history, and current sociological issues.
 Covers other minority ethnic groups, and the history and current policies of immigration.

 Instructor: Kurth, Joseph